nikolas-claussen/biharmonic_deformation_transfer/biharmonic_deformation_transfer/README.md

 4. Enable the add-on.

 ## Use
-1. Select three mesh objects:
+1. Go to **Scene Properties → Biharmonic Deformation Transfer**.
-   - Low-res mesh (original)
+2. Select three mesh objects:
-   - High-res mesh (target - must be spatially aligned with original)
+   - Original: low-res mesh
-   - Low-res deformed mesh (must have same topology as original)
+   - Deformed: deformed mesh (must have same topology as original)
-2. Go to **Scene Properties → Biharmonic Deformation Transfer**.
+   - Transfer-to: high-res mesh (must be spatially aligned with original)
 3. Click **Transfer Deformation**.

 A new mesh named `<HighResName>_deformed` will be created in the scene.